Does Pyrithione Zinc Cause Cancer?

 But most importantly, the EU did NOT claim a connection between pyrithione zinc and cancer and specifically deemed it safe to use in shampoos and conditioners.

 Despite being a restricted substance in the EU, it is fairly decisive that pyrithione zinc does NOT cause cancer.
-To date, there are no peer-reviewed scientific studies that demonstrate that zinc pyrithione cream or shampoo causes cancer.
+To date, there are no peer-reviewed scientific studies that demonstrate that zinc pyrithione body wash or shampoo causes cancer.

 On the contrary, there is published medical evidence that zinc pyrithione inhibits tumor growth and actually KILLS cancer cells in laboratory tests.
 So with that out of the way, let’s look at a few potential pyrithione zinc side effects.

 According to the Mayo Clinic, pyrithione zinc has two potential side effects when used correctly.
 The first is an allergic reaction at the treatment site.
 The second is mild skin irritation.
 The risk of either of these reactions is small, and generally nothing to cause worry and uncertainty.

+Importantly, the Mayo Clinic explains that the risk is the same (low) to children and infants.
 As we’ve discussed regarding the ingredient on our website, “Data from evaluated studies by the FDA showed topically applied PZ has a high safety margin, no contact sensitization, and no photosensitization.
-From 1964 to 1982, only 3 cases of allergic contact dermatitis had been reported.”

 This means that you can help your baby’s skin feel better without being concerned.
-Shop our products for relief, soothing, and prevention today!

 Follow Me